 ORS is also responsible for ensuring that all extramural awards are in compliance with governmental laws and regulations, as well as institutional and sponsor policies and procedures.
-To achieve this, ORS provides oversight and monitoring functions that include ongoing reviews of departmental and system-wide internal controls; coordination of required actions to correct deficiencies; post-audit activities; coordination and resolution of audit findings and questioned costs with sponsors; and the provision of counsel and guidance directly to UH executives, administrators, principal investigators, and fiscal staff on all matters relating to extramurally-funded programs, including the interpretation of application of extramural award terms and conditions, provided, however, that ORS involves the UH Office of General Counsel should such interpretation be legal in nature.
+To achieve this, ORS provides oversight and monitoring functions that include ongoing reviews of departmental and system-wide internal controls; coordination of required actions to correct deficiencies; post-audit activities; coordination and resolution of audit findings and questioned costs with sponsors; and the provision of counsel and guidance directly to UH executives, administrators, principal investigators, and fiscal staff on matters relating to extramurally-funded programs, including the interpretation of application of extramural award terms and conditions, provided, however, that ORS involves the UH Office of General Counsel should such interpretation be legal in nature.

-ORS has overall financial reporting responsibilities that include billing and financial reporting to sponsors; developing and maintaining necessary accounting systems and records that comply with federal cost principles and financial management standards; and preparing facilities & administrative cost (referred to herein as "F&A") proposals and other special analytic studies as may be periodically required.
+ORS has overall financial reporting responsibilities that include billing and financial reporting to sponsors; developing and maintaining necessary accounting systems and records that comply with federal cost principles and financial management standards.